 In the fall of 2013, a pavilion was added to enhance fan experience at CSU Ballpark.
 Plans are already in the works to add a 3,000-square foot baseball locker room and lounge on site, as well as expanded seating for years to come.

 The Buccaneers have also experienced plenty of on-field success during Lake's tenure.
-Over the last half-decade, eleven Buccaneers have been drafted or signed as free agents into pro baseball.
+Over the last half-decade, twelve Buccaneers have been drafted or signed as free agents into pro baseball.
+Most recently, LHP Andrew Tomasovich was taken by the Oakland A’s in the 21st round, while INF Alex Tomasovich and OF Bobby Ison were taken in the 2014 MLB Draft.

 Former Buc, Tyler Thornburg, made his Major League debut in 2012.
 Thornburg was the 96th overall pick in the 2010 MLB draft and quickly has established himself with the Milwaukee Brewers.
 Thornburg is one of three Buccaneers to reach the Major Leagues since 2002, while a number of others are making their way through the minor leagues systems.